google/fleetspeak/DESIGN.md

 # Fleetspeak Design

 Fleetspeak is a client-server framework for communicating with a fleet of machines.
-This document summarizes the various components, from the point of view of somebody who wants to understand the structure of the codebase in order to improve the library or write additional components to support their specific installation.
+This document summarizes the various components, providing an overview of what bits serve what purpose.

 ## Identity